Youth support services

 The Hive is also a place for young people to relax, study, meet new people and get information about local services.
 There are spaces for e-learning and personal study, as well as a social enterprise where young people can get experience to help build their CVs.

-is managed by Catch22 in partnership with local specialist organisations, while the
+Hive and Axis is managed by Catch22 in partnership with local specialist organisations,

-new base and service have been jointly commissioned by Camden Council and the NHS
+while the new base and service have been jointly commissioned by Camden Council and

-Camden Clinical Commissioning Group (CCG) with funding from the CCG.
-A Young People’s
+the NHS Camden Clinical Commissioning Group (CCG) with funding from the CCG.
+A Young

 Find out more

-Camden's Integrated Youth Support Service is committed to supporting young people with a range of disabilities in their transition to adulthood, working with them to reach and increase their fully potential so they can play a more active role in their local community and society.
-Find out more by reading or downloading our guide to disability youth projects below:
+We support young people with a range of disabilities in their move into adulthood, helping them to play a more active role in their local community and society.
+Find out more by reading or downloading our easy-read Disability Project flyers below:

 - download: Seven O’Clock Club Flyer (PDF)